MoeMusic/plugin_template/README.rst

      * This is the site used to host your documentation.

-   * Setup webhook integration on github.

-     * Github project settings -> Webhooks -> Add webhook
+   * Configure your project to build docs on pull requests.

-       * Paste the payload URL found at ReadTheDocs project -> Admin -> Integrations
+     * Readthedocs project -> Admin -> Settings

-       * Select individual events [Branch or tag creation, Pull requests, Pushes]

-#.
-Setup repository settings.

-   * Add ``PYPI_USERNAME`` and ``PYPI PASSWORD`` secrets to the repository with your PyPI username and password.
-These will be used by the CI for the release process.
+       * Check the box in the settings to build pull requests.

+   * Edit the ``project-slug`` in ``.github/workflows/preview_docs.yml`` to be your readthedocs project slug.

 #.
 Edit plugin information.